Today's energy market

 How often does this update?

 Every business day after US market close.
-Cron refresh fetches Yahoo prices, queries SEC EDGAR, and recomputes both gauges.
-The trend chart shows 90 days of formula-aligned history.
+The trend chart shows 90 days of history.

 What does the Brent–WTI spread tell me?